yabellini/SitioAcademico/content/courses/rdesdecero/_index.md

 ### Contents:

-1. Introduction to R and RStudio:
+1.Introduction to R and RStudio:

   What is different about RStudio with Excel?
   How to orient yourself in RStudio?